ateucher/ruhu-ebird-observations/R/ruhu-ebird-observations.md

 <img src="ruhu-ebird-observations_files/figure-markdown_github/wc-plot-ordered-1.png" style="display: block; margin: auto;" />

-Looks 👀 better!
+Looks 👀 better\!

 And again, the plot confirms the original analysis—first observations are later and frequencies are lower for Rufous Hummingbirds, especially in Oregon, Washington and British Columbia.

-Let's finish up with some window dressing for our plots, adding the usual suspects like a title and data attribution, and adding a nice silhouette of a hummingbird using the `rphylopic` R package 📦.
+Let’s finish up with some window dressing for our plots, adding the usual suspects like a title and data attribution, and adding a nice silhouette of a hummingbird using the `rphylopic` R package 📦.
 Andy even suggested using the rufous colour—💯.

 So final plot for **British Columbia**: